Gering's Maddux Janecek to continue swimming at Nebraska Wesleyan University

 “My family all hates the water outside of me,” the Gering senior said with a smile last Thursday as he made his commitment to swim at Nebraska Wesleyan University official.

-Janecek, who specializes in the breaststoke, said the school was the first he reached out as it provided a strong combination athletically and academically to him.
+Janecek, who specializes in the breaststroke, said the school was the first he reached out to as it provided a strong combination athletically and academically to him.
 He plans to be a pre-med student at the Division III college and is undecided on a field of study after that.

-He took a visit to the Lincoln campus in the late summer and then another one in October.
+He took a visit to the Lincoln campus in late summer and another one in October.

 People are also reading…